Grotto Walls Area Rock Climbing

 Weather station 5.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Grotto Walls Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Grotto Walls Area:

 Featured Route For Grotto Walls Area

 Scene of the Crime 5.12c/d 7c 28 IX 28 E6 6b CO

 This is basically an extended boulder problem on killer crimps.
 It was the first rap-bolted route on the Pass and an early 12+ milestone in Colorado.
 This is the short, well-chalked face behind the huge evergreen down and right of Cryogenics.
 Boulder high and make a hard first clip or stick clip the bolt.
 Continue up on ever-crimpier climbing to some sequential moves on poor sidepulls.
 There is a bit of a runout between bolts 2 and 3 but you probably wouldn't hit the deck.You can take a piec...[more]
 Browse More Classics in CO